matthew-brett/dsfe/projects/rubric.md

 >
 > Open `simulate_data.ipynb` and run all cells.
 This writes out tables 1 and 2
 > that you see in our report.

+The `README` file can also be your report.
+In that case, your `README` instructions would be "Run this notebook to generate our report".

 ## Personal contribution